themson/MurDocK/README.md

 Mutable Universal Relay Document Kit

-MurDock is an extension of the "agent smith" shell framework
+MurDock is an extension of the "falo" framework

 Overview: